Blaatschaap/Abhorsen-System/README.md

 ## What I currently would love contributions on

+* Monster art (do keep in mind that you need to have all the rights/permissions to use these)
 * More Monsters
 * Class/subclass introductions, explaining their role in the world
 * Custom Abhorsen themed Backgrounds